Medicare Reimbursement for iStent Trabecular Micro-Bypass Stent

 A No. The FDA approval specifies “in combination with cataract surgery”.
 All other uses are “off-label” and experimental or investigational.
 As a general rule, third party payers do not cover experimental and investigational procedures.

-Q What CPT code should be used for implantation of iStent?
+Q What CPT code describes implantation of iStent?

 A A category III CPT code, 0191T, established on July 1, 2008, applies.
-It reads: “insertion of anterior segment aqueous drainage device, without extraocular reservoir; internal approach, into the trabecular meshwork.”
-Also, the appropriate cataract removal procedure code would appear on the claim.
+It reads: “Insertion of anterior segment aqueous drainage device, without extraocular reservoir; internal approach, into the trabecular meshwork.”

 Q Does Medicare cover this procedure?